c0c0n3/ome-smuggler/docs.src/content/deployment/configuration.md

 precedence over the ones you've embedded, so the configuration the server will use is that of the files in the configuration directory.

--- note config dir, will refer to it as "your config dir" -- note for config changes to take effect, bounce smugs.
--- note: can change built-in config: server/src/... and /buildSrc/...

 HTTP
 ----